xMazzmax/coiffeur-seren/README.md

 - I only asked him about his services and prices and made a picture of the price list he showed me.

-**5. What makes your products and/or services unique (why do your customers come to you instead to your competitors?)?**
+**5. What makes your products and/or services unique (why do your customers come to you instead to your competitors)?**

 - 2 free parking lots for customers
 - Toilet on-site